MicrosoftDocs/win32-pr.it-it/desktop-src/DirectShow/cdeferredcommand-getresult.md

 ## <a name="return-value"></a>Valore restituito

-Restituisce un puntatore a un **Variant** contenente l'elenco di argomenti del metodo, se esistente.
+Restituisce un puntatore a **un variant** contenente l'elenco di argomenti del metodo, se esistente.

 ## <a name="requirements"></a>Requisiti